fogg-lab/tissue-model-analysis-tools/README.md

    - MacOS (Intel CPU): tmat-macos.zip (Not added to the release yet.
 Will add soon)
    - MacOS (Apple Silicon): tmat-macos-arm64.zip (Also will be added soon)
    - Linux: tmat-linux64.zip
 3. Extract the contents of the zip file to any location on your system (e.g. Desktop).
+Make sure you use the extract button (or similar, e.g. "extract all" or "extract to") intead of manually dragging files out of the zip file.
 To use the tools to analyze your images, open the `tmat` program stored within the extracted folder and follow the guidance on-screen (see the [Usage](#usage) section for more info).

 ## Setup Option 2: Command Line Interface (CLI)